Texas Counseling License Requirements

 Temporary licensure will enable you to complete the final training necessary to become a competent professional in your chosen field.
-You will be able to apply for Temporary LPC (also called LPC-Intern) registration once your graduate degree is complete and you have passed both exams.
-You can use the paper application or apply online.
-As of July 2019, the application fee is $200.
+You will be able to apply for LPC-Associate status once your graduate degree is complete and you have a signed supervisory agreement with an approved supervisor.
+The Board provides a checklist to ensure your application is complete.
+Applications must be completed through the online licensing system.
+As of January 2023, the application fee is $221.

-Individuals granted a temporary LPC license must then complete 3,000 hours of supervised counseling internship.
+Individuals granted an LPC-Associate license must then complete 3,000 hours of supervised counseling internship.
 At least 1,500 hours must be spent in direct contact with client groups, such as individuals or families.
 The internship must take at least 18 months to complete but must be completed in 60 months before the temporary license expires.
-Proposed supervisors must attend a 40-hour supervision course and be licensed to supervise by the Board.

-Once you have completed your internship hours, you can apply to upgrade your license from LPC-Intern to full LPC, either by using the paper application or applying online.
+Once you have completed your internship hours, you can apply online to upgrade your license from LPC-Associate to LPC.
 There is no additional cost to upgrade your license and you do not need to re-submit any documents to the Board.
 Upgrade requests take approximately three to four weeks to process and you will be notified by mail of the results.
-You may start practicing independently once you receive your new license.
+You may only start practicing independently once you receive your new license.

-Texas does not have reciprocity agreements with other states for counselor licensure.
-You must meet the same licensure requirements applicable to all new candidates.
+Texas does not have reciprocity agreements with other states for counselor licensure and you must meet the same licensure requirements applicable to all new candidates.
 If you are already licensed as a counselor in another state, you may be able to apply for a provisional license that will enable you to work as a counselor while your full license application is reviewed.
-As of July 2019, the processing fee for a provisional license is $200.
-You must submit your transcripts, National Counseling Exam results, and complete file from the state where you were previously licensed.
-Your file must show that you were in good standing and applicants will be considered for provisional licensure on a case-by-case basis.
+As of January 2023, the processing fee for a provisional license is $221.
+You must submit your transcripts, exam results, supervised experience documentation form, and other supporting documents for review.
+The Board provides a checklist to help you ensure your application is complete.
+Applicants will be considered for provisional licensure on a case-by-case basis.

-LPC licensure must be renewed every two years in Texas and can be completed through the online portal or by mail.
-During every two year period, LPCs must attend 24 hours of continuing education, including three hours of ethics training and successful completion of the Texas Jurisprudence Exam.
-Proof of completion of these requirements must be submitted as part of the renewal process.
-As of July 2019, the fee for renewal is $106.
+LPC licensure must be renewed every two years in Texas and can be completed through the online portal.
+Licensees are mailed a reminder at least 30 days prior to expiry.
+During every two-year period, LPCs must attend 24 hours of continuing education, including four hours of ethics training (of which two hours must be directly related to Texas ethics) and approved human trafficking prevention training.
+The Texas Jurisprudence Exam may be taken once during each renewal period and counted as one hour of ethics training.
+Proof of completion of these requirements must be kept by licensees in the event of a randomized CE hours audit.
+As of January 2023, the fee for renewal is $121.

 Additional Counseling Careers and Licenses in Texas